mark-hahn/jspop/README.md

     - declarative data-flow connections
     - JS implementation only for now

+### Heredoc strings
+  - start and end with `"""` or `""""`
+  - indent significant
+  - indent whitespace not included
+  - Triple quotes do not include line endings
+  - Quad quotes do include line endings

 ### Popx Files
   - can include shebang `#!usr/bin/env popx`
   - purely declaritive